Yonn-Dé

-Yonn-Dé is an album by David Murray released on the Canadian Justin Time label.
+Yonn-Dé is an album by David Murray, released on the Canadian Justin Time label.
 Recorded in 2001 and released in 2003 the album features performances by Murray and the Gwo-Ka Masters.
 It was Murray's first album with the Gwo-Ka Masters and was followed by Gwotet (2005).

 Reception

-The Allmusic review by David R. Adler awarded the album 4 stars, stating "It is Santi Debriano who proves to be the beating heart of the entire project, lending harmonic shape and direction and making every track a unique journey.".
+The AllMusic review by David R. Adler stated, "It is Santi Debriano who proves to be the beating heart of the entire project, lending harmonic shape and direction and making every track a unique journey."